ess-dive-community/essdive-uas/3_FlightDetails.md

 # UAS Flight Detail Metadata Guide

 This page provides description of the variables included in the Flight Detail metadata.
-Use this to guide completion of the Flight Detail metadata template (add link).
+Use this to guide completion of the [Flight Detail metadata template](https://github.com/ess-dive-community/essdive-uas/tree/main/templates).

 ---
 ## Platform Description Metadata Content - Click links below for full description